 I’ve always been amazed at the Zentangle method and the art others created using the tangle patterns, so I figured I’d give it a go and incorporate some patterns into my rainbow art.
-I found tons of awesome Zentangle patterns on Pinterest and chose ones that looked easy enough for a beginner.

 I’ve joined a few of my creative blogging friends for a Dollar Store Craft Challenge this month where we create a new craft from items that we have found in a dollar store.
 We share these creations with our readers so that you can make it, too.
 You can find what creative projects the group has shared at the end of my post.
 Don’t miss out!

 The Zentangle Method is an easy-to-learn, relaxing, and fun way to create beautiful images by drawing structured patterns.
 We call these patterns, tangles.
 You create tangles with combinations of dots, lines, simple curves, S-curves and orbs.
 These simple shapes are the “Elemental Strokes” in all Zentangle art.
 These patterns are drawn on small pieces of paper called “tiles.”
 We call them tiles because you can assemble them into mosaics – via Zentangle.com

 As an Amazon Associate, I earn on qualifying purchases at no additional cost to you.

 - Apple Barrel craft paint in multiple colors